-Pre-assessment phase: No assessment of content is undertaken on submitted evidence.
-In this phase, the education provider is required to address selected criteria and submit associated supporting evidence to Accreditation Services so that advice can be given, as needed, on presenting assessment phase documents.
+Pre-submission phase: No assessment of content is undertaken on submitted evidence.
+In this phase, the education provider is required to declare that they will be ready in one month to submit to Accreditation Services, all completed documents that address selected criteria, including associated supporting evidence.
 In this phase the education provider is invoiced for the application assessment fee in preparation for the assessment phase.